How to Use a Wise Card Abroad: A Full Guide (2026)

 FAQs on using Wise card for travel

-Which ATM can I use with a Wise card?
+Which ATMs can I use with a Wise card?

 Is a Wise card a debit or credit card?